jellyfin-archive/jellyfin-docs/general/server/plugins/index.md

 #### Youtube Metadata

-Download metadata about Youtube videos using a Youtube API key.
+Downloads metadata of YouTube videos with a YouTube API key.

 **Links:**